A Quantization of the Loday-Ronco Hopf Algebra: A quantization of Loday-Ronco Hopf algebra

-for $t^{g^1}\in \left(Y^n\right)^{g_1},t^{g_2}\in \left(Y^n\right)^{g_2}$,where $g_1=g^{'}_1+g^{''}_1$ and $g_2=g^{'}_2+g^{''}_2$ in the first case, $g_1=g^{'}_1+g^{''}_1+1$ and $g_2=g^{'}_2+g^{''}_2$ in the second case, $g_1=g^{'}_1+g^{''}_1$ and $g_2=g^{'}_2+g^{''}_2+1$ in the third case and $g_1=g^{'}_1+g^{''}_1+1$ and $g_2=g^{'}_2+g^{''}_2+1$ in the fourth case. \end{defn} We need to compute $\oneloop\ast_h\oneloop$.
+for $t^{g_1}\in \left(Y^{n_1}\right)^{g_1},t^{g_2}\in \left(Y^{n_2}\right)^{g_2}$,where $g_1=g^{'}_1+g^{''}_1$ and $g_2=g^{'}_2+g^{''}_2$ in the first case, $g_1=g^{'}_1+g^{''}_1+1$ and $g_2=g^{'}_2+g^{''}_2$ in the second case, $g_1=g^{'}_1+g^{''}_1$ and $g_2=g^{'}_2+g^{''}_2+1$ in the third case and $g_1=g^{'}_1+g^{''}_1+1$ and $g_2=g^{'}_2+g^{''}_2+1$ in the fourth case. \end{defn} We need to compute $\oneloop\ast_h\oneloop$.
 The previous formula forces to consider graphs with two independent loops contracted to the same leaf.
 In fact,

 These type of graphs don't satisfy the Riemann surface's Euler characteristic formula $\chi=2-2g-k$ since the order of the underlying tree is 2 which should be equal to $-\chi$, the genus is $g=2$ and the number of punctures is $k=1$.
 So we can't associate a Riemann surface to this kind of graphs as we do with $\onetwo$ or $\onetwoloopone$ or any other graph that has only one loop contracted with each leaf.
-We call these graphs irregular.
+We call these graphs irregular: \begin{defn} An irregular graph is a graph $t^g\in (Y^n)^g$ that has two edges associated to two loops contracted in the same leaf of the underlying pbt. \end{defn}

 In the following we give some examples of computation of products of graphs.

 \begin{defn2}

 \end{defn2} \begin{defn2}